- Business Analyst Resume Examples and Templates (Downloadable)

 Resume writer’s tip: Quantify your experience

 Data is key to understanding the potential of a business.
 Similarly, numbers help hiring managers understand the potential value you could bring to their team.
-Use metrics and monetary figures to describe how you’ve done things like optimize data models or reduce business costs.
-Hiring managers are interested in seeing results, and here’s an example of how you can show yours:
+Use KPIs and monetary figures to describe how you’ve done things like optimize data models or reduce business costs.
+Provide hiring managers with evidence of real results.

 Do